rtasalem/busgres/README.md

 ## Demo

-A simple demo Node.js application, [busgres-demo](https://github.com/rtasalem/busgres-demo) was created to test the functionality of this package during its development and to provide further example of usage.
+A simple demo Node.js application, [busgres-demo](https://github.com/rtasalem/busgres-demo), was created to test the functionality of this package during its development and to provide further example of usage.

 ## License

-This package is licensed under the MIT License.
-Refer to the [LICENSE](https://github.com/rtasalem/busgres/blob/main/LICENSE) file for more details.
+This package is licensed under the [MIT License](./LICENSE).

 ## Feedback